 Can same-sex spouses and partners obtain restraining orders and protective orders in Texas?

 Yes.
 If you are married or share a household with an abusive same-sex spouse or partner, you can go to court and file for a domestic violence injunction either incident to your divorce or independent of any divorce proceedings.

 How can I prove that I am a victim (or my child is a victim) of domestic violence?

 In order to obtain a protective order, you will need evidence that that you or your child has been victimized by an abusive spouse, partner or parent.
 Medical records and police incident reports are both solid forms of evidence, and witness testimony can be helpful as well.
 When you contact us, we will walk you through everything you need to know in order to help us obtain an injunction on your behalf.

-Q: Do I need a lawyer to file for a domestic violence injunction?
+Do I need a McKinney domestic violence lawyer to file for a domestic violence injunction?

 No, you are not required to have legal representation in order to file for a restraining order or protective order.
-However, due to the risks involved, it is highly recommended that you at least speak with an attorney about what you need to do in order to secure adequate legal protection.
+However, due to the risks involved, it is highly recommended that you at least speak with a domestic violence attorney about what you need to do in order to secure adequate legal protection.

 Speak With a McKinney Domestic Violence Lawyer for Free

 If you need to seek a restraining order or protective order for domestic violence, we urge you to contact us promptly for a free consultation.
 Our domestic violence lawyers are happy to help; and, if necessary, we can take immediate action to secure emergency protection.
 You can reach a McKinney domestic violence lawyer by phone at (214) 726-1450, or send us your contact information and we will be in touch with you as soon as possible.